Other Pay Increases, Allowances or Actions

 Honorary Awards—An honorary award is a gesture of respect given to an employee to recognize his or her performance and value to the organization.
 Honorary awards are generally symbolic.
 Many agencies include as part of their overall incentive awards programs a traditional form of high-level, formal “honor awards.”
 A listing of honor awards sponsored by a variety of federal and nonfederal organizations is at www.opm.gov/policy-data-oversight/performance-management/awards-list.

 Often, such honor award programs do not use monetary recognition, but emphasize providing formal, symbolic recognition of significant contributions and publicly recognizing employees as examples for other employees to follow.
 They typically involve formal nominations, are granted in limited numbers, and are approved and presented by senior agency officials in formal ceremonies.
-The items presented, such as engraved plaques or medals, are principally symbolic in nature.
+The items presented, such as engraved plaques or medals, are principally symbolic in nature but nevertheless must meet certain criteria.
 Many honorary awards are provided along with cash or time-off awards.
-As mementos, such non-monetary honorary award items may be of only nominal value (for example, simple certificates in inexpensive frames, lapel pins, paperweights).
-Nonetheless, all items used as honorary awards must meet specific criteria.

-Customer Service Awards—The Federal Customer Service Awards Program recognizes federal employees for achievements in improving services provided to citizens and organizations.
-While the program formally applies only to certain larger departments and agencies that have the most direct interaction with the public, all agencies are encouraged to adopt similar awards.
+Gears of Government Awards—The Gears of Government Awards Program recognizes federal employees for achievements in customer service, mission achievement and stewardship.
+While the program formally applies only to certain larger departments and agencies as well as to interagency councils, all agencies are encouraged to adopt similar awards.

-Individual awards recognize employees for specific accomplishments, professionalism and commitment to customer service, while initiative awards recognize improvements in operations or other innovations by a team, with a limited number of key individuals recognized in particular for their contributions.
+Individual awards recognize employees for specific accomplishments, professionalism and commitment, while initiative awards recognize improvements through the application of technology, improvements in operations, or other innovations (most commonly by a team, with a limited number of key individuals recognized in particular for their contributions).

-Annual agency-level awards are available in varying numbers depending on the size of the agency and the scope of interactions with the public.
-In addition, a Presidential award is available to a limited number of those nominated by their agencies.
-All awards are non-monetary, although agencies may have discretion to offer a monetary component as well.
-See OMB Memo M-15-09 of March 19, 2015 at www.whitehouse.gov/omb.
+Annual agency-level awards are available in varying numbers depending on the size of the agency and the scope of mission.
+In addition, a Presidential Award is available to a limited number of those nominated by their agencies.
+All awards are non-monetary, although agencies have discretion to offer a monetary component as well.
+See OMB Memo M-18-17 at www.whitehouse.gov/omb/memoranda.

 Informal Recognition Awards—Informal recognition awards are a type of award that may be given to reward performance that otherwise might not merit an award such as cash, time-off, or an honorary award.
 Agencies use these awards to provide more frequent and timely informal recognition to employees.
 Items presented as informal recognition awards must be of nominal value and must take an appropriate form to be used in the public sector and to be purchased with public funds.